Last update: 13 July 2021

 Lectures in the summer semester 2021

-All in-person classes at LMU are required to observe the the mandatory guidelines for infection control ("Rahmenhygienekonzept Universitäten" - available in German only) agreed upon between the Bavarian universities, the Bavarian State Ministry for Science and the Arts, and the Bavarian State Ministry for Health, as well as the regulations on infection control for practical courses (e.g. laboratory work) provided by LMU must be observed for all face-to-face classes at the LMU.
-The approval of face-to-face events in terms of the exceptions mentioned above is still granted by the respective faculty.
+All in-person classes at LMU are required to observe the the mandatory guidelines for infection control ("Rahmenhygienekonzept Universitäten" [GA2] - available in German only) agreed upon between the Bavarian universities, the Bavarian State Ministry for Science and the Arts, as well as the Bavarian State Ministry for Health, as well as the regulations on infection control for theoretical and practical courses (e.g. laboratory work) provided by LMU.
+In-person classes must be approved by the by the respective faculty.
+Classroom events that take place outside LMU should be reported to the management of the respective institution (usually the responsible dean's office).

 For our teaching staff, LMU provides cumulated information on the broad range of technical possibilities for online teaching at www.lmu.de/digitale-lehre.
 This offer of help and support services takes up as well as complements already existing offers in the faculties.
 Please note that the site can only be accessed with a corresponding LMU user ID.Information on courses in the summer semester 2021 can also be obtained from your contact persons in the subjects and faculties.

 In accordance with the Bavarian Infection Control Ordinance (BayIfSMV),in-person university examinations are permitted in compliance with protective measures outlined in the BayIfSMV whereby the mandatory guidelines for infection control ("Rahmenhygienekonzept Universitäten" -must be observed.
 Otherwise, examinations are administered in an alternative form, for example as online examinations.

 Please refer to your contact persons in the departments, faculties, and examination offices for further information on when and how an examination will be administered at LMU.